 Our historic stone church building is a busy place for worship services, music, education, preschool, celebrations of life and community gatherings.
-Our Sunday morning worship is 11 AM.
-During the summer (June-September), we add a service at 8:30 AM because our attendance jumps as seasonal members return.
-Sunday School is at 10 AM with classes for both children and adults.
+Our Sunday morning worship is 11 AM – plus 9 AM in June, July and August.
+Sunday School is at 9:30 AM (except 10 AM June-August) with classes for both children and adults.
+Our outstanding music program includes multiple choirs, pipe organ and many talented musicians.
+Meet our ministry leaders, including our pastor Rev. Whit Malone.
 Read about Worship, Education and Music.

 Our compassionate church has a long history for being a beacon of light and hope for our entire community.
 Members support our many missions and ministries with energy and offerings – throughout Avery County and beyond.
 Find many ways to help your neighbors locally and abroad while enjoying the friendly fellowship of others.
 Learn more about our ministries.

-Banner Elk Presbyterian Church is located at 420 College Drive, on the beautiful campus of Lees-McRae College, surrounding by the Blue Ridge Mountains.
-Our friendly, small town of Banner Elk is located near Grandfather Mountain, Beech Mountain and Sugar Mountain.
+Banner Elk Presbyterian Church is located at 420 College Drive, adjacent to the beautiful campus of Lees-McRae College, surrounded by the Blue Ridge Mountains.
+Our friendly, small town of Banner Elk in Avery County is located near Grandfather Mountain, Beech Mountain and Sugar Mountain.
+We especially welcome students and visitors to the college!

-We have a fascinating story.
-The Rev. Edgar Tufts arrived in Banner Elk in the late 1800s as a seminary student intern.
+We have a fascinating story that began in 1893.
+The Rev. Edgar Tufts arrived in Banner Elk in 1895 as a seminary student intern.
 Upon his graduation, he returned to begin his lifelong work of service to the people of this remote area.
 In addition to rallying the town to help build our stone church in 1914, he was responsible for founding Lees-McRae College, Grandfather Home for Children and Cannon Memorial Hospital.
 He was also instrumental in the formation of Avery County, establishing a bank, and even bringing electricity to town.
 Read our Church History.

 We receive new members by profession of faith with baptism, reaffirmation of faith, or transfer of membership from another congregation.
 If you are a seasonal resident, you might want to consider becoming an Affiliate Member, keeping your primary membership in the church where you spend most of the year.
 Read more: About Us